 It is essential to provide emotional support, learn about the disease, take part in stimulating activities together and seek specialist professional guidance from the outset.

-If you or a family member notice frequent forgetfulness, confusion, changes in behaviour or difficulties in performing everyday tasks, it is advisable to seek a specialist dementia consultation as soon as possible.
-Early diagnosis improves treatment options and helps plan for the future with greater peace of mind.
+If you or a family member notice frequent forgetfulness, confusion, behavioural changes or difficulties carrying out everyday tasks, it is advisable to seek a specialist dementia consultation as early as possible.
+Early diagnosis improves treatment opportunities and allows future planning with greater peace of mind.

-Request a specialist consultation at our Alzheimer’s and Dementia Unit in Valencia and take the first step towards receiving expert care.
+Book a specialist consultation at our Alzheimer’s and Dementia Unit in Valencia and take the first step towards receiving expert support.